cozcinar/ozcinar/content/home/projects.md

   # [[content.filter_button]]
   #   name = "Other"
   #   tag = "Demo"
+* [Tools](https://github.com/cozcinar/VI_VMAF_4_360) for Voronoi-based Objective Quality Metrics for Omnidirectional Video, QoMEX 2019.
+* [Source code](https://github.com/V-Sense/360SR) for the paper of Super-resolution of Omnidirectional Images Using Adversarial Learning, MMSP 2019.
+* [Dataset](https://github.com/V-Sense/360AudioVisual) for the paper of Towards generating ambisonics using audio-visual cue for virtual reality, ICASSP 2019.
+* [Tools](https://github.com/cozcinar/optimalTiles) for the paper of Visual Attention-Aware Omnidirectional Video Streaming Using Optimal Tiles for Virtual Reality, JETCAST 2019.
+* [Dataset](https://github.com/cozcinar/omniAttention) for the paper of Visual Attention in Omnidirectional Video for Virtual Reality Applications, QoMEX 2018.

 [design]
   # Choose how many columns the section has.
 Valid values: 1 or 2.